cryptokrishtopher/binancescanner/readme.md

 ### Roadmap

 binancescanner is currently in early testing stages but will be expanded.
 - Add docstrings
 - Graceful exception handling
 - Command line arguments for TRADING PAIR and THRESHOLDS
 - Remove the need for authentication

 ### traderstoolkit
+The traderstoolkit is a collection of scripts and tools to allow easier trading.
+Each tool will be released standalone as they are completed and the toolkit will be released as a whole at a later date.

 > **testing for public release*
 > ***in development*

-traderstoolkit is a collection of scripts and tools to allow easier trading.
-Each tool will be released standalone as they are completed and the toolkit will be released as a whole at a later date.
-## BITFINEX ONLY
+#### BITFINEX ONLY
 - BFtrader.py* - multiple trades, single currency trading bot

 - BFarbv1.py* - arbitrage calculator for multiple currencies

 - BFarbv2.py** - arbitrage calculator for multiple currencies with built-in trader

-***

-## BINANCE ONLY
+#### BINANCE ONLY
 - BIscanner.py - eyes everywhere! price and volume scanner with customizable threshold notifications

 - BIarbv1.py** - arbitrage calculator for multiple currencies

 - BIarbv2.py** - arbitrage calculator for multiple currencies with built-in trader

-***

-## BITMEX ONLY
+#### BITMEX ONLY
 - BMtrader.py** - single trade, single currency (XBTUSD) trading bot

-## GLOBAL
+#### GLOBAL
 - sentiment.py* - configurable real time sentiment analysis of tweets associated with particular cryptocurrencies (susceptible to spam tweets/bots)

 ### Donate

-If this library helped you out feel free to donate.
+If this library helped you out feel free to donate:

 - ETH: 0x1f9145dA965506e41924460Dd86E60ce1083be6c
 - LTC: MDfztCZvet4jGFFUbi8TwNts3uayZmGebJ